morancj/code-0/README.md

 Please see the `git submodule` `documentation-0`: this will take you to the current wiki.

-If you're reading this on GitHub's preview under the `Code` view, you can click `wiki` above.
-In Visual Studio Code, you can `alt + click` the `wiki` link.
-Otherwise, you must use this link: [documentation-0](https://github.com/morancj/documentation-0/wiki).
+If you're reading this in an editor such as Visual Studio Code, you can  `alt + click` `wiki` above.
+If you're reading in on GitHub, you can use this link: [documentation-0](https://github.com/morancj/documentation-0/wiki).

 ## Configuring your Visual Studio Code Workspace